-To notify residents of the proposed playground improvements, letters were sent to the 1,411 residents who live within 500 feet of the parks where improvements were proposed.
+To notify residents of the proposed park improvements, letters were sent to the 1,411 residents who live within 500 feet of the parks where improvements were proposed.
 Letters included general information about the proposed improvements, a link to the website where more detailed information was available and an invitation to the May 4, 2021 Recreation Advisory Board (RAB) meeting.
-Additionally, signs were placed at each park to notify residents of upcoming park improvements and to direct them to the Village's Park Improvement webpage.

-At the RAB meeting on May 4, 2021, Public Works Staff presented all proposed playground, pavilion and stormwater improvement projects to the public and RAB members.
-Feedback regarding each improvement was requested from everyone in attendance.
-Two (2) options were provided for each proposed playground renovation.
-Ultimately, after hearing from residents, the RAB voted on each of the proposed playground options and a final recommendation was made for each park.
-The proposal described below, and attached for approval, reflects the playground selections voted on and recommended by the Recreation Advisory Board.
+Additionally, signs were place at each park to notify residents of upcoming park improvements and to direct them to the Village's Park Improvement webpage.
+At the RAB meeting on May 4, 2021, Public Works Staff presented all proposed playground, pavilion and stormwater improvement projects to the public and RAB member.
+Feedback regarding each improvement was requested from those residents in attendance.
+The proposed pavilions were recommended by the Recreation Advisory Board.
+Proposal: